 Private grant foundations are often registered as 501c organizations with the IRS.
 This means they have their own GuideStar profile.
 Their profile may also include contact information and data on the types of programs they fund.
 If your nonprofit is looking for grants, you can find more information on foundations that provide grants to organizations like yours with GuideStar.
 When you search organizations by zip code with GuideStar, you will find a list of foundations in your area.

 Updating your nonprofit’s GuideStar profile is as simple or complicated as you make it.
 You may only want to include your website and social media links along with information on your programs, or you may want to include more details on the impacts your nonprofit has had on the community you serve.
-Either way, the process to make these updates is discussed on GuideStar’s website.

 Your nonprofit may already have a profile on GuideStar because someone else started it and forgot about it or because it was created after you registered with the IRS.
 To make any changes to your current profile, you must first claim it.